PrabhuKatharwani/90-days-of-devops/devops_networking_blog.md

 ---

-## Task 4: Essential Networking Commands Cheat Sheet 🛠️
+## 4: Essential Networking Commands Cheat Sheet 🛠️

 Here are the networking commands every DevOps engineer should master: